Journera/assessments/README.md

 go build
 ```

-You should see the `assess` binary in the directory.
+You should see the `assessments` binary in the directory.
 This will have a functional,
 but incorrect and/or incomplete implementation of the various tasks.
 Your job will
 be complete the implementation and insure it runs properly.
 Unit tests are not
 mandatory, but recommended.